fralik/rundata-net/docs/getting-started/user_guide.rst

 | F | F |    F    |   F    | T       | T       |
 +---+---+---------+--------+---------+---------+

-You can find more details and examples in `Wikipedia <https://en.wikipedia.org/wiki/Truth_table#Binary_operations>`_.
+More details and examples may be found in `Wikipedia <https://en.wikipedia.org/wiki/Truth_table#Binary_operations>`_.

-Each rule consists of a rule's name followed by operator and rule's value.
+Each rule consists of a rule name followed by an operator and a rule value.
-You can see various search example in :doc:`/searching`.
+You can find various search examples in :doc:`/searching`.
-User can create, delete and rearrange rules/groups with drag and drop.
+The user can create, delete and rearrange rules/groups with drag and drop.

-The idea behind query builder was to make it user friendly.
-Search in the original Rundata is performed with help of regular expressions.
-This is a powerful tool when you master it.
-It allows one to search by writing such beauties as ``{b/t}{a/o}``.
-You might need more clicks and a bit more typing with a query builder, but the representation of rules in query builder is more user friendly.
+The guiding idea behind the query builder has been to make it user-friendly.
+Searches in the original Rundata are performed by way of regular expressions.
+This is a powerful tool, when mastered.
+It allows one to search by way of beauties such as ``{b/t}{a/o}``.
+You may need more clicks and a bit more typing with a query builder, but the representation of rules in it is no doubt more user-friendly.